Retinal (retinaldehído): por qué supera al retinol y cómo usarlo bien

 Pharmacist's note: Retinal does not replace systemic antibiotics in severe or nodular acne.
 For mild-to-moderate acne or as an add-on to topical antibiotics, it tends to outperform retinol because of its faster onset and dual mechanism.

-Profiles: who should (and should not) use it
+Profiles: who should use it — and who should not

-Person aged 35–55 with anti-ageing as a priority
+Adults aged 35–55 with ageing signs as a priority

 Applies: Yes